Guotepauc/Guotepauc/Learning/README.md

 ### Verdict

 **Recommended as a short, official ATT&CK foundation and terminology reference.**

-For practitioners already using ATT&CK, completing the three core modules and consulting selected detailed videos is sufficient.
-Watching all 17 videos provides limited additional value when the underlying concepts are already mastered.
+For practitioners already using ATT&CK, the three core modules and selected detailed videos are sufficient.

-The more valuable next step is the dedicated MITRE ATT&CK CTI Training, which includes mapping exercises, raw-data analysis, Navigator comparisons, and defensive recommendations.

 ### Next step